|

 patterns quick and compelling, we drag our way through far more

-on their quick tv shooting schedule how to imbue those patterns
+on their quick TV shooting schedule how to imbue those patterns

 with the sort of charisma that audiences respond to.
 The end